MartianColonist/POSEIDON/README.rst

 Support
 -------

-POSEIDON is currently in the open beta stage of testing, so feedback, bug reports, or questions are certainly welcome!
+POSEIDON is currently in the open beta stage of testing, so any feedback, bug reports, or questions are certainly welcome!
 Please reach out to rmacdonald@astro.cornell.edu